The best video hosting providers

 • Video management: Vidyard offers a video hub with library where videos can be uploaded and managed.
 CRM integration is also available.

-• GDPR compliance: Vidyard offers data processing contracts and Canada has a data protection status comparable to the EU (PIPEDA).
-Yet data is also flowing to the USA.
+• GDPR compliance: Vidyard provides data processing agreements, and Canada’s PIPEDA offers data protection comparable to the EU.
+However, some data is still transferred to the USA.

 • Ability to create custom video messages